 Learn more about the impacts and opportunities for wind energy at: GO.SURFRIDER.ORG/OFFSHORE-RENEWABLES

 Offshore wind can be a very complicated, controversial, and confusing topic to those trying to get educated.
-If you are interested in learning more about the process by which a wind project gets approved, watch this 45-minute webinar about Offshore Wind given by Matt Gove, Surfrider Foundation’s Mid-Atlantic Policy Manager.
+If you are interested in learning more about the process by which a wind project gets approved, watch this 45-minute webinar about Offshore Wind Password: Pc2MTZf! given by Matt Gove, Surfrider Foundation’s Mid-Atlantic Policy Manager.

 In Eastern Long Island, Surfrider has been very engaged in the conversation regarding the South Fork Wind Farm.
 Surfrider is not affiliated with this offshore wind farm proposal, but due to the project’s potential to directly impact nearby coastlines and coastal communities, Surfrider developed this list of common inquiries.
 Answers were assembled by Surfrider staff with help from experts on coastal resources and offshore wind energy.
 South Fork Wind Farm Frequently Asked Questions (17p)